know-cujojs/know/src/documents/blog/the-new-and-improved-cujojs_com/index.html.md

 ## cujojs.com

 We migrated [cujojs.com](http://cujojs.com) from a vanilla github-pages site to a _real web app_.
-Notice I didn't way web _page_.
+Notice I didn't say "web _page_".
 Yes, it is an actual _application_ with unit tests and everything.
 Can that _other framework_ claim the same?
 "Tests?
 How do I write tests for this?"